Cognigy/Documentation/docs/en/docs/ai/billing.md

 Cognigy.AI offers building voice experiences and virtual agents you can deploy to your telefony systems.
 Please note that you will need a separate license agreement with Cognigy for a product like Cognigy Voice Gateway.

-Customers can buy different packages of *concurrent lines* in order to connect their voice-enabled virtual agents to their telefony systems.
+Customers can purchase different packages of *concurrent lines* in order to connect their voice-enabled virtual agents to their telefony systems.
 Reporting capabilities are available in order to understand the *peak number of concurrent lines* that have been used on a specific day.

-If customers use slightly more than the number of purchased concurrent lines, we will charge for overages.
+If a customer is using more concurrent lines than purchased on a day, overage charges will apply for that day.

 ## Knowledge AI

-Cognigy.AI has recently received a larger update in which we have introduced Knowledge AI - a product feature which allows our customers to implement RAG-based pipelines powered by Large Language Models.
+Knowledge AI allows our customers to build RAG-based pipelines powered by Large Language Models.
 Please note that Knowledge AI is a separately licensed product feature and requires a license agreement with Cognigy.
 You can [learn more about Knowledge AI](./knowledge-ai/overview.md) in our dedicated documentation.

-For Knowledge AI our customers need to:

-- define the number of *Knowledge Chunks* they require in order to ingest their data and
-- define the number of *Knowledge Queries* they want to process e.g. on a monthly basis.
+Knowledge AI is licensed by *Knowledge Chunks* and *Knowledge Queries*.
+While the former will define a *hard-limit* on how much data can be ingested into the Knowledge AI solution, the latter defines how often a query can be placed in order to retrieve a relevant Chunk of knowledge.

-Knowledge Chunks define a *hard-limit* of how much data can be stored inside of the Cognigy.AI platform.
-This limit can't be exceeded as the platform will stop to accept new Knowledge Chunks.
-Already existing Knowledge Chunks can be deleted in order to free up space.
-Cognigy customers can purchase additional knowledge Chunks if required.
+Cognigy offers different packages which include Knowledge Chunks and Queries.
+For Knowledge Queries overages will apply if more queries will be performed than included in the original purchased package.
+The Knowledge Chunk limit can't be exceeded as the product will display an error.
+Customers can purchase additional Knowledge Chunk packages if required.

-Knowledge Queries *do not have a hard-limit* but contain included queries e.g. per month.
-If customers exceed the number of included Knowlege Queries, overages will apply - similar to our billable Conversations.
+Reporting capabilities are available in order to understand the *number of consumed Knowledge Chunks* as well as the number of *performed Knowledge Queries*.